Alekos Sofianidis: Managerial career

 Sofianidis coached several Greek youth teams following his retirement from football in 1970.
-He was appointed Greece manager in 1988.
-His first game was against Hungary (winning 3–0) on 15 November 1988.
+He was appointed as the manager of Greece in 1988.
+His first game was on 15 November 1988 against Hungary, where Greece won by 3–0.
 Greece played 7 times with Sofianidis as their manager, winning 3, drawing 1, and losing 3.
 He was also manager during the infamous friendly match between Greece and Turkey on 29 March 1989, losing 1–0.
-This was his last game with the national team.
+That was also his last game with the national team.

 Personal life

 Sofianidis was a gymnastics teacher by profession.
 He had a pool's agency in Athens on Agios Meletios Street.
-He died on 10 July 2010 after a long battle with cancer at age 73.
+He died on 6 July 2010 after a long battle with cancer at age 76.